Dallas Mediation Lawyers

 Another kind of mediation is practiced by non-lawyers (and some lawyers) and is commonly called pre-litigation mediation.
 In this model, the parties remain in the same room with the mediator, and the process is generally divided into multiple two to three-hour sessions.
 The parties may or may not have attorneys, but the attorneys do not usually attend the mediation sessions.
 A good mediator is essential to the success of this process.
 If you are interested in determining if it might work for you, ask us in your initial consultation.
 We are also available to act as a coach or consultant if you choose to use this kind of mediation.

-In this representation, the lawyer takes on the role of "coach" for the client who is mediating without lawyers present.
+In this representation, the mediation lawyer takes on the role of "coach" for the client who is mediating without lawyers present.
 Since the lawyer is still considered by most to be the primary resource for legal decision making, many clients seek lawyers who are knowledgeable and supportive of alternative dispute resolution (ADR) procedures and who are willing to represent them on a limited basis throughout the mediation process.

-Why Do I Need a Mediation Lawyer?
+Why Do I Need a Lawyer if I’m Going to Mediation?

 Some parties who go directly to a mediator to work out their family law problems would like to have an attorney to consult with before, during and after mediation to make sure they are making reasonable decisions.
 This meets the client's goal of controlling their family dispute and gives them a level of protection of their legal rights.

-Some clients only want a lawyer to review the final agreement.
+Some clients only want a mediation lawyer to review the final agreement.
 Others will want the lawyer to help identify and select the mediator; review and negotiate the terms of the mediation agreement; suggest a proposed schedule for the sessions; review the progress of the sessions; refer to outside forensic experts; have direct contact with the mediator to explain the client's position better; draft the final documents, and generate ancillary closing documents (or only certain of these responsibilities).

-About Our Mediator
+About Our Attorneys